-The German Federal Court had requested a preliminary ruling on the interpretation of Article 9(3)(b) of the 2017, and Article 9(2)(b) of the now-repealed 2009, Trade Mark Regulations (Council Regulation 2017/1001 and Council Regulation No 207/2009 (as amended by Regulation 2015/2424) respectively), asking: Does a person who, on behalf of a third party, stores goods which infringe trade mark rights, without being aware of that infringement, stock those goods in order to offer them or put them on the market for the purposes of those provisions, if that person does not itself pursue those aims?
+The German Federal Court had requested a preliminary ruling on the interpretation of Article 9(3)(b) of the 2017, and Article 9(2)(b) of the now-repealed 2009, Trade Mark Regulations, asking:

+Does a person who, on behalf of a third party, stores goods which infringe trade mark rights, without being aware of that infringement, stock those goods in order to offer them or put them on the market for the purposes of those provisions, if that person does not itself pursue those aims?

-The CJEU addressed this question by ruling that a person who, "on behalf of a third party, stores goods which infringe trade mark rights, without being aware of that infringement, must be regarded as not stocking those goods in order to offer them or put them on the market for the purposes of those provisions, if that person does not itself pursue those aims" [emphasis authors' own].
+The CJEU addressed this question by ruling that a person who, "on behalf of a third party, stores goods which infringe trade mark rights, without being aware of that infringement, must be regarded as not stocking those goods in order to offer them or put them on the market for the purposes of those provisions, if that person does not itself pursue those aims."

-While this ruling on its face leads away from the possibility of direct liability for online marketplaces, it is not definitive.
+While this ruling on its face leads away from the possibility of direct liability for online market-places, it is not definitive.
 The CJEU's interpretation is subject to national courts' application of the ruling to specific fact patterns.
-And although the CJEU's judgment takes precedent over the AG's opinion, it is possible that national courts may look to the broader and more analytical opinion of Advocate General Manuel Campos Sánchez-Bordona when considering issues not addressed in the judgment.
+And although the CJEU's judgment takes precedence over the opinion of Advocate General Manuel Campos

+Sánchez-Bordona, it is possible that national courts may look to the broader and more analytical opinion of the Advocate General on points which were not addressed in the judgment when considering the application of the case to more specific fact patterns.

 Thus, online marketplaces remain at risk for being found directly liable for infringing products sold on their platforms in the near future.